Norman S. Case: Political career

-President Warren G. Harding appointed Case U.S. District Attorney for Rhode Island in 1921; he left the position in 1926 to run for Lieutenant Governor.
-He won the election, taking office in 1927; just over a year later, on February 4, 1928, Governor Aram J. Pothier died in office, making Case acting governor.
+US President Warren G. Harding appointed Case US District Attorney for Rhode Island in 1921.
+Case left the position in 1926 to run for lieutenant governor.
+He won the election, taking office in 1927.
+Just over a year later, on February 4, 1928, Governor Aram J. Pothier died in office, making Case acting governor.
 Case won the governorship in his own right in 1928, and was reelected in 1930.

-Case was soundly defeated by T. F. Green in his 1932 bid for reelection.
+Case was soundly defeated by T. F. Green in his 1932 bid for re-election.
 This election marked a tidal shift in Rhode Island politics from being predominantly Republican to being predominantly Democratic.

-President Franklin D. Roosevelt appointed Case as one of the initial commissioners of the Federal Communications Commission when that agency was set up in 1934, and reappointed him for a full seven-year term in 1938.
+[US President Franklin D. Roosevelt appointed Case as one of the initial commissioners of the Federal Communications Commission when the agency was set up in 1934 and reappointed him for a full seven-year term in 1938.
 In 1945, by-then Senator T. F. Green opposed Case's candidacy for a third term, and President Harry Truman did not renominate him.
 Case was succeeded on the FCC by former Vermont governor William H. Wills.
 After leaving the FCC, Case returned to private law practice, joining Frank W. Wozencraft, former general counsel for RCA, in the Washington firm of Case & Wozencraft.